 6 Good news is Qtum is ready to speed up to 16s and will have higher TPS than ETH and same time as decentralize as Bitcoin. ( Qtum is compatible with Bitcoin and ETH)— Patrick Dai (@PatrickXDai) November 22, 2020

 Qtum founders are pretty active on Twitter, and as always, extremely enthusiastic about their successes.
 Patrick Dai might have taken a page or two out of Justin Sun’s book, given how the two enjoy announcing Qtum news and features before anyone else.

 Now that we have covered the Qtum news and fundamentals, it’s high time we give the practical advice in our Qtum guide.

 How to get QTUM?

 The less exposure a coin has, the trickier it is to find a trusted provider from which you can buy a coin.
 You don’t have to worry, though, because we have handled the search of trusted providers already!
 You can get it on ChangeHero at the most competitive rates by exchanging it with any other cryptocurrency from our long list.
 We made sure that the experience will be easy and secure, and if anything goes wrong, you can get help from our support specialists at any time of the day.
-Moreover, you can buy QTUM with a bank card on our website easily and quickly – try it out!

 What is the Best QTUM Wallet?